Code-Institute-Submissions/roadrunner-discotheques/README.md

 ## Purpose

 The site is designed at the request of Hugh Naismith of Roadrunner Discotheques to allow prospective customers to view a summary of the business and the services it can provide.
 A contact page containing phone numbers and a contact form also allow the user to get in touch with Hugh to discuss future business.
-The hope is that this can bring the business to a larger audience and help with current plans to for expansion.
+The hope is that this can bring the business to a larger audience and help with current plans for expansion.
+The site is aimed at anyone looking to plan a party or event and is looking to add those professional touches and a tailored service.

 ## Wireframe Mockups